Finding equanimity through presence.

 As a baseline it’s important to understand - and this can take time literally lying on the table to truly ‘land’ - that we have to become present in our bodies for healing to be possible.
 The amount of time it takes for each person to become present (rather than disassociated) - and we need to feel safe in order to really feel our bodies - can vary enormously depending on their history and circumstances, or more broadly speaking how ‘resourced’ they are when they start sessions.
 My aim is to cultivate clients’ resources and embodiment skills from treatment one.
 Receiving craniosacral therapy can be restful but it is not passive.
 My sessions are collaborative; I don’t wish to sleepwalk into a patient-healer dynamic.

-For people who have experienced complex trauma or a lifetime of neglect, building up resources and a felt-sense of safety and boundaries can take 1-2 years of work.
+For people who have experienced complex trauma or a lifetime of neglect, building up resources and a felt-sense of safety and boundaries and effecting long term change may take at least 6 months of work.
 In these instances, one can think of biodynamics as being like talking therapy for the body.